upslopeio/ibm-cloud-garage-training/ci-cd/tekton.md

 | -------------------- | ----------------------------------------------------------------------- |
 | The test stage fails | Run the following command locally and fix any errors `CI=true npm test` |

+NOTE: if you want to ignore a failing test (just so you can move onto the next stage during class) you can change `test` to `test.skip`

 **build stage**

 | Error Message                                                                                     | Solution                                                                                                                                                    |